-The school has been updating the whole school curriculum in line with the new National Curriculum that came into force in September 2014.
-You can now view the core curriculum for each year group, which is taken from the National Curriculum.
+Our school follows the content and expectations of the National Curriculum that came into force in September 2014.
+You can view the core curriculum for each year group, which is taken from the National Curriculum.
 We have also provided overviews of the science and topic (History/Geography) areas of learning for the Key Stages.

-Within the science and topic elements, other subjects are inter-woven, including music, English, art and design, computing and design technology.
+Within the topic elements, other subjects are inter-woven, including music, English, art and design, computing and design technology.

 Our aim is to fulfill the optimum learning potential of the individual child through the requirements of the National Curriculum; thus leading to their intellectual, aesthetic, social, emotional and physical development.
 We are intending to continue to develop, evaluate and improve our curriculum learning opportunities, to ensure that we deliver a broad and balanced curriculum, which reflects life in modern Britain and our local community effectively.